 Melatonin:

-Despite marketing claims, melatonin carries significant concerns:
+Despite marketing claims, melatonin carries significant concerns and is definitely not risk-free:

 Trazodone interactions include: